pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 We propose a pool model where the pool provides an NTS Key Exchange service to the outside world.
 A major advantage of this model is that it avoids having to distribute certificates to all time sources.
 Contrary to {{RFC8915}}, there is no direct TLS connection between the client and the selected time source.

 In {{RFC8915}}, cookies are generated based on key material that is extracted from this TLS connection.
 Our proposed model instead establishes two TLS connections: between the client and the pool, and between the pool and the time source.
-Because cookies need to be generated using key material from the client, the pool extracts this key material and sends it to the server.
-The server uses this key material (rather than key material extracted from its connection with the pool) to generate cookies.
+Because cookies need to be generated using key material from the client, the pool extracts this key material and sends it to the time source.
+The time source uses this key material (rather than key material extracted from its connection with the pool) to generate cookies.
 This way, the pool can remain oblivious to the cookie format of the time source.

 # Communication between the pool and time sources